aspose-email/Aspose.Email-Products/email/en/cpp/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
  Aspose.Email for C++ is an Email Programming API that makes it easier for the developers to work with a number of formats such as MSG, EML, EMLX & MHT.
-Application developers can create, convert or manipulate most commonly used message formats within the native C++ applications, without relying on Office Automation or Microsoft Outlook application.
+Application developers can create, convert or manipulate <a href="https://docs.aspose.com/email/cpp/supported-file-formats/">most commonly used message formats</a> within the native C++ applications, without relying on Office Automation or Microsoft Outlook application.
 </p>

 <p>